aptos-labs/Aptos-Unity-SDK/README.md

 #### RestClient ####

 The REST Client provides you with the fundamental transaction endpoints needed for interacting with the Aptos Blockchain.
 As shown before, it only take a few lines of code to initialize a transfer for Aptos coins.
+This is the main class developers will be leveraging to interact directly with the Aptos Blockchain via REST Client calls.
 Here's another example showing how to create a collection:
 ```c#
 // Collection Details.
 string collectionName = "Alice's";